ishine/minimax-speech/README.md

 ## Overview

-This repository provides an implementation of the MiniMax-Speech model, featuring a two-stage training approach for high-quality 24kHz audio generation.
+This repository provides an implementation of the Learnable-Speech model, featuring a two-stage training approach for high-quality 24kHz audio generation.

 ## Key Features